 Step 1: Preparing the Beard

 The first thing that you need to do is properly wash your beard and then dry it with a clean towel.
-Make sure to use a specialized shampoo for beards that can also improve your facial hair growth and thickness, like Polished Gentlemen Shampoo and Conditioner.
+Make sure to use a specialized shampoo for beards that can also improve your facial hair growth and thickness.

 Trimming when the beard is wet could look different when it dries, so always trim when the hair is completely dry.